Did you recently invest in an Epicor ERP implementation? If so, you’re joining some impressive ranks.

 Are there certain employees at your company who seem to experience ERP issues more than others?
 If so, it’s unlikely that the performance problem extends to your entire enterprise.

 To get to the bottom of the issue, you can turn on the trace log at the end-user client machine for those users voicing their complaints.
-Doing so for a few days can help capture an adequate amount of performance data.
-Make sure to clear the trace log file daily to make sure it’s doesn’t get too big.
+Make sure to clear the trace log file daily to ensure it doesn’t get too big.
+Doing so for a few days can help capture adequate performance data.

 From there, you can send your trace log data (or data from multiple trace logs) to our technical support team for assistance with issue resolution.